bitcoinwords/bitcoinwords.github.io/_posts/2019-07-11-tweet-the-times-they-are-a-chainging.md

 ---
-title: "Tweet: The Timeas They are a Chainging"
+title: "Tweet: The Times They are a Changing"
-permalink: "/"
+permalink: "/tweet-the-times-are-a-changing"

 author: mattwalsh